 When traveling through water a propeller is unable to get a complete bite because of the fluidity of water.
-"Prop slip" is usually expressed as a percent of the computed theoretical speed.
-Twenty-five to thirty-five percent prop slip is common for a cruiser-type boat operating at cruising speed.
+"Prop Slip" is usually expressed as a percent of the computed theoretical speed.
+Fifteen to twenty-five percent prop slip is common for a sport-type boat operating at cruising speed.

-Changing either diameter or pitch will have an effect on engine speed and prop slip, and in turn, directly effect the performance of a boat.
-The propellers included with each Four Winns® boat provide the best general performance based on data obtained from on-the-water testing of that model.
+Changing either diameter or pitch will have an effect on engine speed and prop slip, and in turn, directly affect the performance of a boat.
+The propeller(s) included with each

+Four Winns® boat provide the best general performance based on data obtained from on-the-water testing of that model.
 Variations in load, operating conditions, environment, the individual engine and hull performance may necessitate the purchase and use of another propeller(s).

-Under your normal load conditions, the engines should turn within the maximum RPM range when at full throttle.
-If the engines exceed the recommended RPM, an increase in pitch or diameter is required.
-If the engine RPM is too low, a decrease in pitch or diameter is required.
+Under your normal load conditions the engine(s) should turn within the maximum rpm range when at full throttle.
+If the engine(s) exceeds the recommended rpm, an increase in pitch and/or diameter is required.
+If the engine rpm is too low, a decrease in pitch and/or diameter is required.

-The load carried in a boat will directly affect performance of the engine.
-If an engine that is not developing full power, be sure the engine is properly tuned and load conditions are those normally experienced, before changing propellers.
+An engine that is not developing full power and the load carried in a boat will directly affect performance of the engine.
+Always be sure the engine is properly tuned and load conditions are those normally experienced, before changing propellers.